 A web address (URL) or document object identifier (DOI) comes after the period if it is an electronic source.
 APA strongly prefers using the DOI.

 List the first 20 authors for multi-authored works, place & in front of the last author’s name.
-For more than 21 authors, include the first 19 authors’ names, insert an ellipsis, like this . . . & the final author’s name.
+For more than 21 authors, include the first 19 authors’ names, insert an ellipsis, like this: . . . & the final author’s name.

 If there are multiple sources with the same author and date, add lowercase letters to the date, like this: Chau, B. (2021a) … Chau, B. (2021b).